ippontech/blog-usa/posts/scala-for-the-arrogant.md

 differences in vocabulary, and begin the more difficult process of understanding the differences in grammar.
 But what does the process look like for a French speaker trying to understand Sanskrit?
-Or learning Assembly?
+Or cooking Biryani?

 OK- so the last one is not a traditional linguistic language but I mention to emphasize the idea that sometimes learning a new language is not just a matter of picking up a new grammar with a new vocabulary.
 Sometimes we are approaching the issue of communication from a completely different perspective.
+I've seen many restaurant kitchens in my travels where the owner and the staff do not speak the same languages and yet they are able to convey recipes and tasks to another through the universal principles that we all can understand.

 For the arrogant Java developer, looking to learn Scala, it's easy to imagine that the language can be learned by understanding the syntactical differences